 The Alzheimer’s Association - Heart of America Chapter is the premier source of information and support for the 50,000 individuals and 200,000 family members and care partners living with dementia in our service area.
 Through our bi-state network of offices, the Heart of America Chapter offers a broad range of programs and services, including a 24-hour Helpline (800.272.3900), at no cost to families.
 We fund advancements in research to prevent, treat and ultimately conquer this disease and, with our volunteers, raise awareness of, and advocate for, the needs and rights of people with dementia.

 Meet Our Team Donate Now

 Looking for local assistance?
-Check out our options for individual and family support, educational programs, and support groups.
+Check out our options for individual and family support, virtual educational programs, and virtual support groups.

 The Alzheimer's Association is a volunteer-driven organization.
 Our volunteers are passionate, inspired, and ready to make a difference in the fight against Alzheimer's disease.
 When you're ready to get involved, let us know!
 Volunteer opportunities are available throughout our 65-county service area.

 When you need a network of dementia and aging-related resources, consider consulting Community Resource Finder online.

 Diversity is integral to our mission and vital to our vision of a world without Alzheimer's and all other dementia.

 We offer resources, support services, and educational workshops for those with memory loss, their families, care partners, and health professionals.

 Our new schedule includes some in-person education as well as virtual classes for individuals with memory loss, their care partners, and health professionals...